DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Abstract

 \section{Abstract}

 The differing representation spaces required for visual understanding and generation pose a challenge in unifying them within the autoregressive paradigm of large language models.
-A vision tokenizer trained for reconstruction excels at capturing low-level perceptual details, making it well-suited for visual generation but lacking high-level semantic representations for understanding tasks.
+A vision tokenizer trained for reconstruction excels at capturing low-level visual appearance, making it well-suited for visual generation but lacking high-level semantic representations for understanding tasks.
 Conversely, a vision encoder trained via contrastive learning aligns well with language but struggles to decode back into the pixel space for generation tasks.
 To bridge this gap, we propose \textbf{\ours}, a method that unifies representations for both understanding and generation within a single tokenizer.
-However, directly integrating reconstruction and semantic objectives in a single tokenizer creates conflicts, leading to degraded performance in both reconstruction quality and semantic performance.
-Instead of forcing a single codebook to handle both semantic and perceptual information, \ours{} disentangles them by introducing separate codebooks for high and low-level features, effectively transforming their inherent conflict into a synergistic relationship.
-As a result, \ours{} achieves state-of-the-art performance in both reconstruction and semantic tasks while demonstrating remarkable effectiveness in downstream MLLM understanding and generation tasks.
-Notably, we also show that \ours, as a unified tokenizer, surpasses the naive combination of two distinct types vision encoders, providing superior performance within a unified MLLM.
-The code and models will be available at \url{https://github.com/songweii/DualToken}.
+However, directly integrating reconstruction and semantic objectives creates conflicts, leading to degraded performance in both reconstruction fidelity and semantic accuracy.
+Instead of forcing a single codebook to capture both visual appearance and semantics, \ours{} disentangles them by introducing separate codebooks for high-level semantics and low-level visual details.
+As a result, \ours{} achieves 0.25 rFID and 82.0\% zero-shot accuracy on ImageNet, and demonstrates strong effectiveness in downstream MLLM tasks for both understanding and generation.
+Specifically, our method surpasses VILA-U by 5.8 points on average across ten visual understanding benchmarks and delivers a 13\% improvement on GenAI-Bench.
+Notably, incorporating dual visual tokens outperforms using a single token type on both understanding and generation tasks.
+We hope our research offers a new perspective on leveraging dual visual vocabularies for building unified vision–language models.
+Project page is available \href{https://songweii.github.io/dualtoken-project-page/}{here}.